-If your disease is in its earliest stages, an occasional shake of the salt shaker may be fine.
-Talk to your doctor about how much sodium is appropriate for you.
-If they advise you to cut back, you’ll most likely restrict your diet to 2,000 milligrams or less each day.
+If your disease is in its earliest stages, an occasional shake of the salt shaker may be fine, but you should reach out to your healthcare provider about how much sodium is appropriate for you.

 Cut back on your sugar intake

-- Drink six to eight glasses of water or other fluids each day.
+- Drink six to eight glasses of water and other fluids each day.

 - Create a regular eating routine that works for you.
 This could be three moderate meals a day or four to five smaller meals at regular intervals.

 - Go organic whenever possible.
 This can help limit the amount of toxins and pesticides ingested through your food.